jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

 - 🚀 Frontend developer at [incubator]
+- 📚 Currently studying at [ISPC]
-- 🔨 Learning angular/typescript & react/python
+- 🔨 Working with angular/typescript
 - 🎲 In my free time im learning react and solidity
-- 📚 I love learning new things, teach me something <3
 - 📕 2022 Goals: Improve at frontend, learn backend, start a carrer, build healthy habits, build a project in web3
 - 💼 You can see my [portfolio]
 - 🔎 Random Fact: I like tech, photos, crypto, gaming